jangaleshruti8/ragChatPDF/README.md

 #  RAG-based PDF Query Bot

 This project allows you to upload a PDF (searchable or scanned) and ask natural language questions about its contents.
-It uses a **Retrieval-Augmented Generation (RAG)** approach powered by **FAISS for vector search** and **Groq-hosted LLaMA3 models** for answering queries.
+It uses a **Retrieval-Augmented Generation (RAG)** approach powered by **FAISS for vector search** and **Ollama-hosted LLaMA3 models** for answering queries.

 ---